 Today I’d like to talk about what PLPD auto insurance is and what it covers.

-PLPD stands for Public Liability and Property Damage.
+PLPD stands for Personal Liability and Property Damage.
 It is a common term, but will mean something different in each state.
 It’s basic meaning is that your auto insurance policy contains only the types of coverages required by law.
 However, when people say they have “basic PLPD,” what they mean is that they dropped their collision coverage and usually their comprehensive coverage also.
 Motor vehicles on the roads are required by law to carry PLPD in almost every state, including Michigan.

 Liability coverage: In Michigan, the minimum amount of Liability Coverage you must carry is $20,000 per person and $40,000 per accident.
 However, we recommend that you never carry less than $250,000 per person and $500,000 per accident.
 The difference is usually only a few dollars more.